Monthly ETF Commentary

 Harvest Global Gold Giants Index ETF

 HGGG invests equally across the world’s 20 largest gold producers, providing leverage to gold price moves and long-term diversification benefits, especially during volatile market cycles.
-The ETF was rebalanced in August with no changes to the names.

-Outlook | Geopolitical noise and sticky inflation keep gold’s safe haven appeal intact | Gold producers offer upside leverage and margin strength.
+Outlook | Concerns around Fed Independence have increased substantially | Geopolitical noise and sticky inflation keep gold’s safe haven appeal intact | Gold producers offer upside leverage and margin strength.

 Harvest Travel & Leisure Index ETF

-• Long-term travel demand remains supported by demographic trends despite potential economic headwinds.
+- Long-term travel demand remains supported by demographic trends despite potential economic headwinds.

 TRVL offers diversified exposure to top travel stocks.
+The ETF was reconstituted in September, with one name change.
+SkyWest Inc replaced Choice Hotels.

-Outlook | While some short-term pressure from consumer is cautionary, the sector is well positioned to benefit from secular trends like aging demographics and resilient travel demand I The ETF is poised to benefit from renewed interest in the consumer discretionary.
+Outlook | While some short-term pressure from consumer is cautionary and government shutdown injects uncertainty; the sector is well positioned to benefit from secular trends like aging demographics and resilient travel demand I The ETF is poised to benefit from renewed interest in the consumer discretionary.

 Harvest Clean Energy ETF

-• Long-term clean energy demand underpinned by global climate goals that still require accelerated investment.
+- Long-term clean energy demand underpinned by global climate goals that still require accelerated investment.

 HCLN holds the 40 largest dedicated clean energy and equipment firms, equally weighted and diversified across North America, Europe, and Asia.